 Content Marketing Proposal Competitive Research Template

-But you could take a deeper dive into different facets of your competitors’ strategies.
+You can dive deeper into different facets of your competitors’ strategies.
 This marketing plan example analyses a competitor’s inbound marketing strategy:

 Competitor Analysis Content-Marketing Plan Template